Learn how to measure your door's backset before replacing an existing lock or latch to ensure you get the right fit for your new hardware.

 The backset is the distance from the edge of the door to the center of the 2-1/8-inch bore hole.
 In the United States, there are two common backsets for residential door locks: 2 3/8 inches and 2 3/4 inches.
 Pack your locks with a 2-3/8-inch or 2-3/4-inch latch, depending on which backset you specify.
 Dummy sets have no latch and are surface-mounted so you can install a dummy set wherever you choose on the door.

-Schlage locks fit into standard, American-style tubular door prep.
 The door prep is a set of drilled holes in the door, where the latch will fit in.
-If you’re replacing existing locks, then your door preps will most likely be correct for Schlage locks.
-Just determine the backset, and you're ready to order.
+If you’re replacing existing locks, then your door preps will most likely be correct for most locks.
+Just determine the backset, and you're ready to buy or order.
 If you're installing locks in new doors that don’t have a door prep, you can follow the instructions below.

 Passage, privacy, key-in-knob, or lever, and deadbolt locks